 President Lin Zhou, Ph.
 D

-Since her hire at Bates as the dean of continuing education, apprenticeship and child studies in 2013, Dr. Lin Zhou served as dean of instruction and executive dean before becoming the vice
+Since her hire at Bates as the dean of continuing education, apprenticeship, and child studies in 2013, Dr. Lin Zhou served as dean of instruction and executive dean before becoming the vice

 president of institutional effectiveness and student success in 2016.
-Previously, she held the positions of associate dean of extended learning, and director of branch campus and continuing education at Lake Washington Institute of Technology.
+Previously, she held the positions of associate dean of extended learning, and director of the branch campus and continuing education at Lake Washington Institute of Technology.

 Dr. Zhou holds a Ph.D. in education, with an emphasis in community college leadership, from Oregon State University, a Master’s Degree in business administration from City University in Seattle, an Associate Degree in computer science and networking technology from Lake Washington Institute of Technology, and an Associate Degree in accounting from Renmin University of China.
 In 2017, Dr. Zhou participated in the Harvard University’s Institute for Educational Management, administered by the university’s Graduate School of Education.

 Dr. Zhou is the college’s first female president, and the first female Chinese immigrant to serve as president at a public two-year college in Washington state.

 Rian Booker is a career project manager used to solving big problems for big companies like Amazon, Microsoft, Boeing, and Intuit.
 Nothing piques his interest like 'impossible' problems.

 He holds degrees in Electronics Technology, Mathematics, Computer Science, and Business Administration but sees people as the key to any problem or solution.